1998/1998 Archive

 by Scottish councils basic pay means only £4.25 per hour.

-work excessive hours just to make ends meet.
-This cannot be justified
+and work excessive hours just to make ends meet.
+This cannot be

 Dave added, "Councils in Scotland have gone through a major

-job losses and changes to work patterns, yet services have continued
+serious job losses and changes to work patterns, yet services

 and the staff who made it possible rewarded?
 UNISON members cannot